MOVIE MAGIC: Big screen debut for film made by Isle of Skye school pupils

 Budding movie makers at a Skye primary school are looking forward to a big screen premiere this weekend.

-The Gaelic speaking primary six and seven pupils from Bun-sgoil Shlèite have themselves shot, directed and starred in ‘Cleachd i no caill i’ – a superhero-themed short film with an important message about language use.
+The primary six and seven pupils from Bun-sgoil Shlèite have themselves shot, directed and starred in ‘Cleachd i no caill i’ – a Gaelic superhero-themed short film with an important message about language use.

 Sleat parents Beth Willis and Johnny Campbell – both of whom have a wealth of experience in TV and film production – helped drive the project, which was supported by Screen Scotland and involved some leading industry figures, who all volunteered their expertise.